 PLAR (Prior Learning Assessment and Recognition) is a formal evaluation and accreditation process for secondary school adult learners to achieve recognition for their prior learning - the knowledge and skills that adults have acquired, in both formal and informal ways, outside secondary schoool - towards completion of diploma requirements.
 The PLAR process for mature students involves three procedures: 'individual assessment/equivalency' (Gr.
 9/10), 'equivalency' (Gr.
 11/12), and 'challenge" (Gr.
 11/12).
 There is no charge for mature students to participate in the PLAR process.

 Mature students may have their out of school experiences evaluated for equivalency credits.
-If you are a mature student who is looking at registering with GELA, please fill out the Equivalency Application Package and include this with your transcript at time of registration.
+If you are a mature student who is looking at registering with GELA, please contact us for the needed forms.

 It is important to include as much detail and supporting documents as you can.